klahrich/chiefhustler/content/posts/post-mortem-2021.md

 ### Plan for 2022

 I'm looking to increase my cash position as I'm feeling uneasy about the global situation coming out of covid (should we finally come out of it).
-I feel that there's a crisis of meaning that has been brewing for some time in the U.S., which could coincide with a worldwide energy crisis, mistimed interest rate hikes, tensions with China, etc. I tend to fall a bit on the paranoid side, so I don't take all this too seriously, it's just some stuff I want to keep an eye on if I can, and maybe there are some 2nd-level implications I can think through.
+I feel that there's a crisis of meaning that has been brewing for some time in the West, which could coincide with a worldwide energy crisis, mistimed interest rate hikes, tensions with China, etc. I tend to fall a bit on the paranoid side, so I don't take all this too seriously, it's just some stuff I want to keep an eye on if I can, and maybe there are some 2nd-level implications I can think through.

 On a more positive note, I want to focus on two specific investment categories in 2022: compounders and disruptors.
 I have enough macro-driven stocks, cheap turn-arounds and other random stuff.